Mikhael11/GO-FOOTBALL/README.md

 # GO-FOOTBALL
-It's Mobile Application which user can reserve playground online and Find another player to play with, it make reservation playgrounds easily from home.
+It's a Mobile Application which user can reserve playground online and Find another player to play with, it make reservation playgrounds easily from home.